angiepereira4/random_number_printer/Scenario_1/README.md

 To run this program, you need to have Python 3 installed on your system.
 If you don't have Python 3 installed.
 ### MacOS
 To download python3 on Mac we use Homebrew :
-brew install python3
+**brew install python3**

 ### Linux/Ubuntu
 To download python3 for linux/Ubuntu :
 sudo apt-get update
-sudo apt-get install python3
+**sudo apt-get install python3**
 Check whether Python 3 is correctly installed on your system by typing the following command and pressing Enter:
-python --version
+**python --version**

 ## Usage

-1.Open your terminal or command prompt.
+1. Open your terminal or command prompt.
-2.Navigate to the directory where the program is saved.
+2. Navigate to the directory where the program is saved.
-3.Run the command **python3 random_number_printer.py**.
+3. Run the command **python3 random_number_printer.py**.
-4.The program will generate 10 random numbers between 1 and 10 and print them to the terminal in random order.
+4. The program will generate 10 random numbers between 1 and 10 and print them to the terminal in random order.

 ## Overview